 For example, a retailer may have a cluster consisting of several convenience stores that are smaller in size and are in more outlying areas in the country where predominantly elderly consumers reside.
 These consumers may also fall into a lower income bracket.

-For this specific cluster, the product mix can ideally be wide in order to offer these customers a one-stop-shop for all the groceries they need but fairly short as these customers are not looking for specific brands.
+For this specific cluster, the product mix can ideally be wide enough to offer these customers a one-stop shop for all the groceries they need but fairly short as these customers are not looking for specific brands.
 They are price sensitive so they will look for the best deal.
 The assortment will also be fairly shallow as they are not interested in many different varieties or sizes of a specific product.

 How do you know if you have the right product mix?